Lord-of-Waffles/InfoSec24/Week4Webbed.md

       AND name NOT LIKE '% %';
 ```

 This was a fun assignment!
+I only realised afterwards that I think you only had to do the first 2 tasks.
+Whoops.
 ## e)
 Alright, time for some *hacking*.